Pay Traffic Ticket Online

 No, deputy clerks cannot advise you of the number of points assessed against your driver history record or how points will affect your insurance.
 The Clerk's Office can provide a full history for a nominal fee averaging $16.25 for the first page and one dollar for each additional page for a lifetime history.
 Otherwise, you must address your questions to the Bureau of Driver Licenses and/or your insurance agent

 For information on the election requirements and costs involved, contact the nearest traffic department of the Clerk's Office.
-For information on the defensive driving course locations, hours and costs, contact an approved school.
+For information on the basic driver improvement course locations, hours and costs, contact an approved school.
 A listing of names, addresses and phone numbers of approved schools are available in your local telephone directory under "driving instructions."

 How can I satisfy a traffic civil infraction?